Notable People

 Cohen can.

-He matters not because he is decorated, though he is.
+His importance begins beyond decoration, though the decorations are substantial.
 He matters because he made Jewish argument into a living comic form again.